mcrbt/alloctracker/README.md

 compiler extensions, respectively.
 Consequently, `valgrind` is able to detect memory blocks of invalid size, for instance.

-For more information on the `valgrind` tool suite take a look at its homepage [Valgrind](https://www.valgrind.org).
+For more information on the `valgrind` tool suite its homepage [https://www.valgrind.org](https://www.valgrind.org) can be taken for reference.
 Officially `valgrind` is only distributed as source code, such as [here](https://www.valgrind.org/downloads/current.html#current).

 <br/>